 Description: An internal tuning parameter used in determining the size of the cubes of space with which NAMD uses to partition the system.
 The value of this parameter will not change the physical results of the simulation.
-For more details about this parameter see the NAMD Programmer's Guide.
 Unless you are very motivated to get the very best possible performance, just leave this value at the default.

-4.3.3 Basic dynamics
+5.3.3 Basic dynamics